SuperbTUM/real-time-ReID-tracking/README.md

 ## Introduction

-This is a project of real-time multiple object tracking in person re-identification in collaboration with two data science master students.
+This is a project of real-time multiple object tracking in person re-identification.
 The proposal is to re-design the Re-ID model and try to obtain a stronger backbone.
 Several thoughts were applied and will be discussed throughly in the following chapters.

-The baseline is a Yolov5 based DeepSort algorithm and can be found [here](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch).
+The baseline is a Yolov5(now is YoloV8!) based DeepSort(now is DeepOCSort!) algorithm and can be found [here](https://github.com/mikel-brostrom/Yolov5_DeepSort_Pytorch).
 The author has updated his repository with import of fast-reid package.
 I developed my code with Dec.
 2021 version when the re-id model from scratch existed.
-The baseline backbone was ResNet-18.
+The baseline backbone was ResNet-18(now is OSNet!).

 ## Dependency

 The code was developed with PyTorch and Numpy.
 Please download and install the latest stable version with CUDA 11.
 All codes are tested with one single GPU.
-If you wish to accelerate training, [apex](https://github.com/NVIDIA/apex) should be a great option.
+If you wish to accelerate training, [mixed-precision training](https://github.com/NVIDIA/apex) should be a great option.
 It can save training time as well as reduce memory cost.
-If you wish to accelerate inference, you can refer to TorchScript or TensorRT.
+Distributed training is also available.
+If you wish to accelerate inference, you may refer to TorchScript or TensorRT.
 A major reference is [this](https://developer.nvidia.com/blog/accelerating-inference-up-to-6x-faster-in-pytorch-with-torch-tensorrt/).

 ## Dataset

-We use MOT16 as benchmark and Market1501 to train our re-id network.
+We use MOT16 evaluation as benchmark and Market1501 to train our re-id network.

 Videos: [MOT16](https://motchallenge.net/data/MOT16/) => This dataset could be evaluated with completed bash scripts.